jakelevi1996/notes/Useful bash commands.md

 esac
 ```

-These lines basically tell `~/.bashrc` to exit if it's not being run interactively, which is the case when running single commands over `ssh`.
+These lines cause `~/.bashrc` to exit if it's not being run interactively, which is the case when running single commands over `ssh`.
 To solve this problem, either put whichever commands that need to be run non-interactively in `~/.bashrc` before the line `case $- in`, or comment out the lines from `case $- in` to `esac` (inclusive) on the remote device ([source](https://serverfault.com/a/1062611/620693)).

 ## Synchronise remote files and directories with `rsync`